metalbobinou/BnFDebatsParlementairesDownloader-python/README.md

 # Usage:
 1) __1-debats_choose_range.py__ generates a file with a list of URL to test
 2) __2-debats_get_ark_id.py__ tests each URL and generates a file with a list of resolved URL/Ark ID (direct access to each document containing one day of debates)
-3) __3-debats_download_date.py__ downloads all of the pictures of an Ark ID of a debate (it stopsz when there is a 503 error/all pages where consumed)
+3) __3-debats_download_date.py__ downloads all of the pictures of an Ark ID of a debate (it stops when there is a 503 error/all pages where consumed) [a PDF version of the downloader is also available]

 # How to Use:
 - Calls the script 1 with the two dates creating a range + the prefix URL.